karpach/remote-controller/readme.md

 ﻿# Remote Controller
-The project is a windows application, which gives an ability to run commands from remote application using http requests (e.g. IFTTT).
+The project is a windows application, which gives an ability to run commands from the remote application using HTTP requests (e.g. IFTTT).

 The application stays in a system tray area, where you can trigger custom commands as well.